Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-28-misfits.md

 What she didn’t do was make much noise.
 Julian was the other way round - he stepped lightly and tried to leave no clear sign of his passing, but he *did* sing to himself, humming and whistling through the bits where he couldn’t remember the lyrics.
 It was maybe a little ridiculous, but if there was anything nearby that would prefer to avoid him, he should give it plenty of notice rather than startling it.
 Besides, he was so used to doing it by now that it would have felt strange to him *not* to sing as he walked.

-*♪♫"Heyyy, darling… I hope you’re good toni-i-ght… hmm hmmm hmm-mm hmm...Tell me something sweet…"♪♫*
+*♪♫"Heyyy, darling… I hope you’re good toni-i-ght… hmm hmmm hmm-mm hmm...
+Tell me something sweet…"♪♫*

 He ambled along in Xiù’s wake, inspecting all of the things she’d paused to look at, and several other interesting things that she’d apparently missed.
 The sedate pace allowed him to satisfy himself that he’d picked the right spot for them to dally the day away - there was no sign of any potentially dangerous wildlife in the area, which was his biggest concern, but also no sign that the river ever got high enough to threaten them or their stuff.